swesterfeld/liquidsfz/README.md

     liquidsfz /usr/share/hydrogen/data/drumkits/GMRockKit/drumkit.xml

+Finally, support for AriaBank `.bank.xml` files is available.
+Files can be loaded like this

+    liquidsfz ~/sfz/karoryfer.shinyguitar-master/Shinyguitar.bank.xml

+and programs can be switched using the program command.

 liquidsfz works as a JACK client with midi input and audio ouput.
 If you connect the JACK midi input / audio output using a patchbay, you can send midi events to liquidsfz to test the sfz loader.